 Figure 2: Edit Shape button

 - This brings up a drop-down menu that you can see in Figure 3, below.
 From this menu, choose the Change Shape option (highlighted in red within Figure 3) to bring up a variant of the Shapes gallery.
-Choose the shape you need to change to.
+In this gallery, choose the shape you want to change your selected shape to.

 Figure 3: Choose a Shape to change to